maudsley/jsolve2/README.md

 Variables with an underscore prefix are used internally for substitutions and it will probably break things if you use them.

-If the input is an expression, without an equals sign, the program will try to simplify it and print the result.
+If the input is an expression without an equals sign, the program will try to simplify it and print the result.

 The following operators are supported: